heshida01/MRMD2.0/README.md

  ```
  python3  mrmd2.0.py  -i input.csv -s start_index -e end_index -l Step_length  -o metrics.csv  -c Dimensionalized_dataset.csv.csv
  ```
+*The program can select a certain interval of the data set feature sequence for dimensionality reduction, so you need to select the specified parameter -s, -e.
+If you want to reduce the dimension of the entire data set, you only need to specify -s 1 , -e -1*

  -i  the input dataset, supports csv,arff and libsvm